bijanfallah/Flowers_prediction/README.md

 # Flowers' Species Prediction

 A code to distinguish the species of a flower image.
 There are 102 species recorded in the [dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).
-The model has 80% accuracy on test data!
+The GPU option is also implemented in the code.
+The model has 80% accuracy on test data when trained with VGG19!

 ![Flowers](https://github.com/bijanfallah/Flowers_prediction/blob/master/index.png)